ATC categoryNeurology. Psychiatry

 other ingredients – microcrystalline cellulose, lactose monohydrate, maize (corn) starch, povidone, sodium starch glycolate, magnesium stearate, talc purified.

 White scored cylindrical tablets, the end surface of which are flat.

-1 blister packet with 24 tablets in the cardboard box.
+1 blister packet with 24 tablets with leaflet in the cardboard box.